 ⅓ cup water

-1⅔ cup Flour (I use GF Jules All purpose flour - affiliate link)
+1⅔ cup gluten free all purpose Flour (I use GF Jules All purpose flour - affiliate link)

 1 teaspoon baking soda